 The Board approved slate is now presented to the membership for a vote, which will be conducted online.
-This ballot requires a yes or no vote for each of the nominees for Board membership by October 6, 2018.
+This ballot requires a yes or no vote for each of the nominees for Board membership by September 16, 2021.

-TLC staff will count the votes and announce the results on TLC’s website on October 7, 2018.
+TLC staff will count the votes and announce the results on TLC’s website on September 17.
 If any candidate fails to receive a majority of votes cast there will be an additional mail ballot to fill any vacancies.

 First Term Nominees

 Dr. Nicolette L. Cagle is Faculty in Environmental Science and Policy in the Nicholas School of the Environment at Duke University.
 She also serves as the Director of Undergraduate Diversity, Equity, and Inclusion and the Director of the Communications Studio in the Nicholas School.
 Dr. Cagle has a background in ecology, natural history, environmental education, and environmental communication.
 She also has experience in diversity, equity, and inclusion, especially in environmental fields.
 She has also served on the board of the Schoolhouse of Wonder and the Forest History Society.
 She lives in Durham with her husband, son, and three dogs.